 Dumpling is a general term for dishes involving minced meat and/or mixed vegetables wrapped in dough, with the dough made from flour, rice, or some other kind of starch staple.

-Dumplings are popular in all parts of the world and the most common variations are gyoza (Japan), shumai or sio-mai (China), and empanadas (common to Spain and other parts of Europe).
-While dumplings are featured in anime in many variations, the most notable one is the gyoza.
+Dumplings are popular in all parts of the world, with the most common variations in gyoza (Japan), shumai or sio-mai (China), and empanadas (Spain and other parts of Europe).

 During the first episode of Virtua Fighter, Akira Yuki tries to finish fifty plates of gyoza within a time limit but is interrupted on his last two plates.
 In Cooking Master Boy, a dumpling competition features Jade Pheonix Dumplings, Flame Dumplings, and Rising Dragon Dumplings.